 Why do our scholarships exist?

 - The Children’s Foundation of Guelph and Wellington believes in equal access to post-secondary education.
-Many youth in our community face barriers, such as lack of financial resources or mental health support, that prevent them from realizing their potential through educational.
+Many youth in our community face barriers, such as lack of financial resources or mental health support, that prevent them from realizing their potential through education.

 What do we do?

-- We provide annual scholarships to remove some of the barriers for those youth.
+- We provide annual scholarships to remove some of the barriers for youth.
 Currently there are five annual scholarships (Future Fund, Cargill, Promoli, Tait and new in 2020 Paul Hammond)

 - Our Scholarships Program recognizes the achievement of students who face economic or social challenges.